 - We have not processed paychecks for the first pay period you began work.

-View the 2017 pay calendar to determine the date of your paycheck with the corresponding pay period.
+View the pay calendars to determine the date of your paycheck with the corresponding pay period.

 Contact the Payroll Office if you did not receive your paycheck.